Uganda’s Gorilla Tourism Visionary – Walter Baumgärtel

 He convinced, after many attempts, the British Colonial Wildlife Authorities to allow visitors to his hotel to see the Mountain Gorillas in the nearby forests and hills surrounding Kisoro in Southwest Uganda.

 Today, few know of Walter Baumgärtel –The Father of Gorilla Tourism in Uganda.
-Fewer know about his Mutwa tracker and guide Reuben Rwazangire.
+Fewer know about his Mutwa tracker and guide, Reuben Rwazangire.

 Walter Baumgärtel grew up in Delitzch, Germany, where he became a bookbinder apprentice.
-His dreams, likely influenced by the Adventure Novels of Karl May, went far beyond the confines of his town, province, and country of Germany.
+His dreams, most likely influenced by the Adventure Novels of Karl May, went far beyond the confines of his town, province, and country of Germany.

 Walter Baumgärtel, infected with an insatiable dose of “Wanderlust,” ventured into lands along the Mediterranean Sea, East Africa, onward to Sri Lanka and Malaysia.

-In 1927after the first World War, Germany was a country in despair.
+After 1927, following the first World War, Germany was a country in despair.
 Germany had lost the great war, was in part occupied by foreign forces, and was going through internal political upheaval.
 Lack and Hopelessness were the order of the day.

 No wonder that at the age of 25, he journeyed to Cape Town, South Africa, where he worked as a freelance photographer, selling photographs and musical instruments.